FlorianCcj/conventional-commit/Readme.md

 - `npm run release:patch`: like `npm run release` but increase patch
 - `npm run release:major`: like `npm run release` but increase major

+## Autogenerate your file working

+`tilt up`: launch your tilt server, cf Tiltfile to know which command it will automatically launch

 ## Todos

 - generating changelog group by scope